 - The price of the main tour is US $8295 per person twin share.

 - The price of the optional Himba/Etosha extension tour is US $4095 per person twin share.

 A very limited number of single rooms are available and a supplement will apply to persons not sharing a room.

 Any variations in fees will be passed on in full to participants, and any unused services are non-refundable.

 ** International Airfare

-Our estimate is that the economy airfares will be around AU $2800 (including airline taxes and charges).
+Our estimate is that the economy airfares departing Australia will be between AU $2300 and AU $2800 (including airline taxes and charges).

 A deposit is required to secure booking and a cancellation penalty will apply.

 All participants are required to take out comprehensive travel insurance as a condition of the tour.
 The travel insurance should cover you for medical costs associated with hospitalisation, emergency travel and repatriation back to Australia.
 Proof of adequate insurance is required as a condition of the tour.
 It is also advisable to make relevant arrangements for your insurance to cover your luggage and camera equipment.